syncfusion-content/asp.netmvc-docs/aspnetmvc/Unobtrusive.md

 ## Enabling Client Side Validation

-Client-side Validation will validate the data before postback as soon as the data is submitted.You have to refer the required jQuery validation scripts for validation.You can enable or disable Client-side Validation by setting value in web.config file.
+We have to refer the required jQuery validation scripts to perform Client-side Validation before postback when form submitted.
+This can be enabled or disabled by ClientValidationEnabled key in app settings of  web.config file.

 In this section we have explained how to perform Client-Side Validation for DropDownList control with DataAnnotations attribute.